noahp/fbapp-TimeDateWeather/README.md

 ![screencap](screencap.png)

 Today's forecast is in orange- will be either "Rain", "Snow", "Clouds", or "Clear", summarizing the day's forecast.

+*Note: if weather data doesn't update after installing, go to the clockface's settings and select either "Celsius" or "Fahrenheit", which will force a weather refresh*

 # Attribution
 ## Icons